seborama/gal/README.md

 Do not double-quote them, or they will become plain strings!

+## MultiValue

+This is container `Value`.
+It can contain zero or any number of `Value`'s.
+Currently, this is only truly useful with functions, mostly because it is yet undecided how to define what operations would mean on a `MultiValue`.

 ## Supported operations

 * Operators: `+` `-` `*` `/` `%` `**` `<<` `>>` `<` `<=` `==` `!=` `>` `>=` `And` `&&` `Or` `||`